Sunkek/sunbot-monolith/README.md

 ## Stack

 - Python, obviously.
-The `discord.py` library is just awesome.
+The discord.py library is just awesome.
 - For database I use PostgreSQL.
-- To address the database I use asyncpg for it's outstanding speed and just to practice my SQL.
+- To address the database I use asyncpg for its outstanding speed.
 - The bot and the database are used as Docker containers for easier deployment.

 ## Features & TODO